 However, this is not a “must-have” for you to teach in China.
 In fact, there are a lot of programs offering training for graduates without any teaching experiences.
 A university graduate without any teaching experience can also land a good position and transition smoothly to teaching English in China life.

-Yes, due to China’s recent visa regulations, candidates need to be native speakers, meaning they have to be passport holders of United Kingdom, United States, Australia, Canada, Ireland, New Zealand or South Africa in order to meet China’s visa regulations.
+No necessarily, however, due to China’s recent visa update, candidates need to be passport holders from native-speaking countries, i.e., United Kingdom, United States, Australia, Canada, Ireland, New Zealand or South Africa.

 You do need a TEFL certificate in order to complete your work visa application, but you can also obtain it after you’ve secured a position.
 In fact, some positions Panda Buddy offers can offer you TEFL course at a much cheaper price.
 So if you don’t have one already, don’t worry, you’ll be fine.